How to Get Rid of Mice Without Killing Them

 Bucket Rod Trap

-The only problem with this sort of trap is you have to get a bucket that matches the rod length whereas the plan trap is more universal.
+The only problem with this sort of trap is you have to get a bucket that matches the rod length whereas the plank trap is more universal.

 DIY 5 Gallon Bucket Mouse Trap